 Birth’s can only be registered in the district where the baby was born.

-If you are unable to go to the registration district where the baby was born, you can go to any other register office in England or Wales to make a declaration.
+If you are unable to go to the registration district where the birth occurred, you can go to any other register office in England or Wales to make a declaration.

-A declaration means you can go to another Register Office who will take the required information and send it to the correct registration district on your behalf.
-If you choose to do this, you will not receive the certificate immediately, as they will be posted to you within a few days from the relevant register office.
+A declaration means you can go to another register office who will take details of the birth, and send it to the correct registration district on your behalf.

 If parents are married to each other either parent may register the birth.

-To help ensure that the information recorded is accurate it would be useful if you could bring supporting documentation with you to the appointment.
-Accurate records reduce the need for corrections in the future and any inconvenience and potential costs that may be incurred.
+To help ensure that the information recorded is accurate, it would be useful if you could bring at least one proof of identification with you to the appointment.
+Accurate records reduce the need for corrections in the future, and any inconvenience and potential costs that may be incurred.